 Q: I’m interested in becoming an artisan at the artisans exchange.
 How do I go about getting my work in the shop?

 A: We are a juried collection that runs on a consignment model.
-To start the selection process- just send us (via email) some photos of your work (we don’t expect you to be a photographer, just get shots that show the work).
-Please also give us a rough ballpark idea of how much you’d like to sell them for (60/40 split).
+To start the selection process- just send us, via email, some photos of your work.
+We don’t expect you to be a photographer, just get shots that show the work.
+Please also give us a rough ballpark idea of how much you’d like to sell them for, considering the 60/40 split.
 We’d be happy to help you with this, if setting prices is not your forte (many people have difficulty with this).
 The owners will review your photos within 1-2 weeks.
-We will consider whether or not your work, or some portion of it, fits in the space & with the collection (we do try to avoid close stylistic overlap between artisans.
+We will consider whether or not your work, or some portion of it, fits in the space & with the collection.
+We do try to avoid close stylistic overlap between artisans.
 We’ll also take into consideration if your work would suit our customer demographic/price point.
 If we feel that your work is something that meets all of these criteria, then we’ll set up a time for you to bring your inventory in & sign a contract.

 Q: re: section II of the contract.
 The first sentence reads, “Company shall have the exclusive right to market and sell the Consigned Property.”
 Can you clarify this sentence for me: Does this mean you have the “exclusive” right to sell my work and I can not consign the same items elsewhere -or does this only refer to the items you actually have from me in your shop?Are you asking to be the only store which will carry my product?